morcufrosty/PES_barkingo/server/README.md

 -   ### GET `/offers/:id/image`
     -   #### Response
-        -   JPG file of the requested image, encoded with base64.
+        -   JPG file of the requested image, encoded with base64 and compressed with 'lz-string' to UTF-16.

 -   ### POST `/offers/:id/image`
     -   #### Query parameters